What is the Scalable Vector Extension?

 128-bit predicate registers.

-The FFR register is a special predicate register that differs from regular predicate registers by way of being used implicitly by some dedicated instructions, called first faulting loads.
+The FFR register is a 'special' predicate register that differs from regular predicate registers because it is used implicitly by some dedicated instructions, called first faulting loads.

-Similarly, in this document the terms active or inactive lane will be used to qualify the lanes of data registers under the control of a predicate register.
+Similarly, in this document the terms 'active' or 'inactive' lane are used to qualify the lanes of data registers under the control of a predicate register.

-The SVE assembly language is designed to closely mirror the AArch64 NEON mnemonics and operand syntax.
-However, SVE has significant differences which require extensions to the A64 assembly language, as follows:
+The SVE assembly language is designed to closely mirror the AArch64 Neon™ mnemonics and operand syntax.
+However, SVE has significant differences which require extensions to the A64 assembly language:

 - New register files for vectors and predicates

 Adds the register names z0-z31 and p0-p15.

 - Vector and predicate registers have unknown size